 Core material is delivered through lectures, and reinforced by small-group seminars and tutorials.
 These will help you to deepen your understanding of the subject matter and develop a range of essential, transferable skills.
 Group-working and delivering presentations will help you to improve your communication and leadership skills.
 All modules are backed up by electronic resources to help you study beyond the classroom, and a wealth of printed texts is available in the University library, and the National Library of Wales, which is situated next to the main campus.

-You will be assessed by a variety of methods, including examinations, assessed essays, projects, presentations, and a dissertation on a subject of particular interest to you.
+You will be assessed by a variety of methods, including examinations, assessed essays, projects, reports, reflective diaries, portfolios and presentations.
 Coursework will develop your capacity to research, analyse and present an argument clearly and coherently, while seminars will help you hone your presentation skills.

 You will be assigned a personal tutor throughout your degree course, who will help you with any problems or queries, whether these are academic-related or personal issues.
 You should feel free to contact them at any time for help and advice.